Open Space and Farmland Preservation

 In 1997 Knowlton Township voters approved a referendum to establish an open space tax assessed at 2 cents per $100 of valuation.
 This tax brings in about $50,000 per year.
 These funds are used in partnership with the state and county programs for the preservation of farmland and purchase of land for recreation and open space.

 Over the years this money has been used to preserve numerous farms, some as large as 350 acres and some as small as 7 acres, as well as public lands for recreation, hiking, fishing and hunting.
 Most of these projects have been partnerships between the Township, County and the State.

-With the strong support of its residents and municipal government, the Township has one of the most successful land preservation programs in the county and now has over 2,200 acres of preserved farmland and over 3,100 acres of preserved public open space.
+With the strong support of its residents and municipal government, the Township has one of the most successful land preservation programs in the county and now has approximately 2,472 acres of preserved farmland and approximately 3,575 acres of preserved public open space.
 Click on the Knowlton Township Open Space map to see which lands in Knowlton Township are preserved.

 If you would like to learn more about land preservation in Knowlton please contact the co-chairs of the Open Space Advisory Committee, Rene Mathez at (908) 496-8020 (email@example.com) or Bob McNinch at (908) 496-4782 (firstname.lastname@example.org)